yannisdewolf/recipeservice/README.md

 Based on the BookService from Cloud Native Spring in Action book.

+## Run the test suite

+There are 2 maven profiles present:
+- the default _unittests_ to run the unit tests.
+- _integrationtests_ to run the more time-consuming integration tests

+Enable the profile with the command `mvn clean verify -Pintegrationtests`

 ## Flags in the properties
 | property            | values       | description                                                                                      |
 |---------------------|--------------|--------------------------------------------------------------------------------------------------|